Yandex Cloud

 1. Enable Use SSL.

 2. Click Test Connection.
-If the connection is successful, you will see the connection status and information about the DBMS and driver.
+If the connection is successful, you will see the connection status, DBMS information, and driver details.

 3. Click OK to save the data source.